 Bruxism that occurs on its own and is not triggered by any other medical condition is known as primary bruxism.
-Secondary bruxism occurs as a result of another condition or medication.
+Secondary bruxism occurs as a result of another condition or of medication.

 Bruxism can occur as a side effect of a number of drugs, most commonly antidepressants, antipsychotics, and psychotropic drugs.

 The most common type of medications to cause bruxism are selective serotonin reuptake inhibitors, or SSRIs, a type of antidepressant.
 Common medications in this category include paroxetine (Paxil) and sertraline (Zoloft).

 If you suffer from an occlusal discrepancy, meaning your top and bottom teeth don’t meet correctly, you may be more likely to suffer from bruxism.
 This can occur if you have missing teeth or crooked teeth.
 Bruxism caused by jaw problems may stop once your jaw issue is corrected.

 Certain lifestyle choices can increase your chances of suffering from bruxism, including a high intake of alcohol, taking recreational drugs, and smoking large amounts of tobacco.

 How Is Bruxism Treated?

 Treatment for bruxism aims to reduce any pain you are feeling, prevent damage to your teeth, and reduce clenching and grinding as much as possible.

 Your dentist is likely to prescribe a mouthguard or a splint, a protective dental appliance, to protect your teeth from further damage.
 There are several styles of mouthguards available that can fit your mouth in different ways.
 Your dentist will choose the type most likely to fit your mouth while offering the greatest protection to your teeth.